Micr0wave3/year_3_sustainability_coursework/README.md

 ## What Does This Model Do?

-In plain English: it calculates **how much heat leaks into the fridge** through its walls for different insulation materials, and tells you whether the compressor can handle it.
+It calculates **how much heat leaks into the fridge** through its walls for different insulation materials, and tells you whether the compressor can handle it.

 It can do two things: